DominicWYKwok/eshop-backend-public/README.md

 The standard test command runs the service unit tests and standalone MockMvc tests.
 These tests use mocks, so they do not call the real Stripe API or require a running MongoDB instance.

-The latest test run completed successfully with 31 tests and 0 failures.
-The HTML test report is generated at:
+Standalone MockMvc tests exercise controller behaviour without the full Spring Security filter chain.
+They do not establish end-to-end authentication or payment correctness.

+After running the tests, open the generated HTML report:

 ```text
 build/reports/tests/test/index.html
 ```

 MongoDB integration tests use Testcontainers and require Docker.
-They can be run separately with:
+Run only the integration-tagged tests with:

 ```bash
 ./gradlew test -PincludeIntegrationTests